emrazik/spaceinvadersclassproject/final-project-space-invaders-main/README.md

 3. Play game.
 Have fun. :space_invader:

 ## Contributing
 Created in collaboration with three other students in our Spring 2021 Web Development class.
+Their github profiles:
+boslandj
+Starbuck5
+CodySpring33

 Pull requests and forks are welcome.
 For major changes, please open an issue first to discuss what you would like to change.